 LEARN MORE

 Please visit Dr. Mignot’s websites which outline his work throughout sleep sciences and narcolepsy.
-He and his colleagues are hopeful these platforms will attract more like-minded scientists to train and specialize in these areas.
+He and his colleagues hope these platforms will attract more like-minded scientists to train and specialize in these areas.

 Stanford Center for Narcolepsy